drainpip/shaneis.me-v2/content/blog/implementation-details-2/index.md

 Note: There are some assumptions in this code that you still have `<Layout />` and `<SEO />` hanging around.
 If not, feel free to delete that part.

-Let's go into `gatsby-node.js`, create the pages, and use this new template!
+Let’s go into `gatsby-node.js`, create the pages, and use this new template!

 <!-- prettier-ignore-start -->
 <!-- CODE BLOCK - START -->